ecalmrd/Module_17_Challenge/README.md

 ```([a-z\.]{2,6})```

-We see that this portion is used in the top level domain section of the URL (.com).
+We see that this portion is used in the top level domain (.com) section of the URL.
 The curly brackets are used to identify between 2 to 6 characters in that section.

 ### OR Operator